josecastillolema/dotfiles/README.md

    I prefer Foot but having a grabbable scrollbar is a must for now.
 One workaround would be to setup fast scroll (i.e.: *$mod + scroll wheel*) but I have not been able to configure it correctly (if anyone has please let me know [&#8629;](#issues)).

-   Currently looking into [rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode.html) as an alternative.
+   Currently looking into [rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode.html) as lighter alternative to GNOME Terminal.

+   Ideally, would like a terminal with scrollbar and ligature support.

  - IDE: Visual Studio Code via [Flatpak](https://flathub.org/apps/com.visualstudio.code) with the Golang SDK extension via Flatpak (org.freedesktop.Sdk.Extension.golang)